DontWorryIGotThis/DetectPotHoles/README.md

 # DetectPotHoles
-The backend for the Peopol App
+The backend for a mobile App

 ## Table of contents
 * [General info](#general-info)